-Clinical studies of zoledronic acid injection in hypercalcemia of malignancy included 34 patients who were 65 years of age or collinear studies of zolectionic and injection in hypercalcentia of mangianity included.
-A4 patients with over 60 years of age of older.
+Clinical studies of zoledronic acid injection in hypercalcemia of malignancy included 34 patients who were 65 years of age or older.
 No significant differences in response rate or adverse reactions were seen in geriatric patients receiving zoledronic acid injection as compared to younger patients.
-Controlled clinical studies of zoledronic acid injection in the treatment of multiple myeloma and bone metastases of solid tumors in patients over age 65 revealed similar efficacy and safety in older and younger ients.
-Because decreased renal function occurs more commonly in the elderly, special care should be taken to monito
+Controlled clinical studies of zoledronic acid injection in the treatment of multiple myeloma and bone metastases of solid tumors in patients over age 65 revealed similar efficacy and safety in older and younger patients.
+Because decreased renal function occurs more commonly in the elderly, special care should be taken to monitor renal